 Dual sport riders are no doubt a unique bunch.
 After all, the adventurous bikes we enjoy have to pull double duty when piloted by riders with the skills and knowledge to cover a variety of terrains.
-As such, the rest of the riding gear we depend on, from head to toe, needs to be appropriate for a wide variety of scenarios as well.
+As such, the rest of the riding gear we depend on, from head to toe, needs to be appropriate for a wide variety of scenarios we get ourselves into.

 The new KTM 790 Adventure presents an excellent mix of on-road comfort with sporty handling, and off-road capability.
 Consider it a slightly more pavement-focused version of KTM’s new flagship bike that is the 790 Adventure R model.